-The ASMBS recommends that you take the following supplements to prevent nutritional deficiencies after recovery from RYGB surgery:
+The following supplements are recommended to prevent nutritional deficiencies after recovery from RYGB surgery:

 Daily vitamin D and calcium supplements.
 Vitamin D deficiency is common in people who have had this kind of gastric bypass.
 Multivitamins containing 1,200 mg of daily calcium citrate and 400 to 800 IU of vitamin D don't appear to provide enough protection for bone health, studies suggest.
 Some experts have had success stopping bone loss by increasing vitamin D intake to 1,600 to 2,000 IU daily.
 Additional calcium supplementation of 1,600 mg daily is also suggested.

 Multivitamins.
-You should take a daily multivitamin that contains 200 percent of the daily values.
-Wait two hours to take a calcium supplement after your multivitamin.
+You should take a daily multivitamin that contains 200% of the daily values.
+Wait 2 hours to take a calcium supplement after your multivitamin.

 Vitamin B12 supplements.
-Doctors recommend vitamin B12 supplementation for all weight-loss surgery patients to help prevent bone fractures.
+Doctors recommend vitamin B12 supplementation for all people who have had weight-loss surgery to help prevent bone fractures.
 You may need to give yourself B12 injections for the rest of your life.

 Oral vitamin D supplementation if a deficiency is detected.
-Your doctor may prescribe 50,000 IU of vitamin D2 taken orally once a week for eight weeks, some people require lifelong vitamin D supplementation.
+Your doctor may prescribe 50,000 IU of vitamin D2 taken orally once a week for 8 weeks; some people require lifelong vitamin D supplementation.

 Iron supplements.
-Research suggests that after RGBY surgery, the amount of iron contained in a standard multivitamin may not be enough to prevent anemia.
+Research suggests that after RYGB surgery, the amount of iron contained in a standard multivitamin may not be enough to prevent anemia.
 Teens and menstruating women may require the amount of iron found in two multivitamins, along with 50 to 100 mg of elemental iron a day.
-The ASMBS also recommends supplemental vitamin C, among other supplements, to make it easier for the body to absorb iron.
+Also recommended is supplemental vitamin C, among other supplements, to make it easier for the body to absorb iron.
 You should check with your doctor for the recommended dose for you.

 You may have body aches, dry skin, mood changes, and temporary hair thinning and loss during this time, as well as feel tired and cold.
 As your weight stabilizes, these problems should go away.
 Know that weight loss may slow down after the first year, so prepare yourself mentally for the fact that eventually the weight loss will stop.